 Entering through famed New Mexican artist Gustave Baumann’s carved deco doors, the Library is a grand yet warm space filled with a collection of books, vintage photographs and art.
-With its leather couches and deep wingback chairs flanking the fireplace, it is the perfect gathering place.
+With its leather couches and deep wingback chairs flanking the fireplace, it is the perfect gathering place for cocktail receptions.

 La Quinta Gilpin Gallery

 Albuquerque’s first art gallery open to the public, the clean, contemporary Gilpin Gallery features four large windows for natural light, original cork floors and a permanent exhibition of black and white photographs by Laura Gilpin from 1937.

 Dine under the shade of four stately sycamore trees on this private gated patio surrounded by lush ivy and winding wisteria.